amadeuio/battleship/README.md

 - `moveShip(ship, newPosition)`: Changes the position of a ship, if valid

 - `moveToClosestValidPosition(ship, desiredPosition)`: It's `moveShip` on steroids.
-If the desired position is not valid, it expores close positions and places the ship as soon as it finds one.
+If the desired position is not valid, it explores close positions and places the ship as soon as it finds one.
 It also returns a boolean indicating if the valid position was found.

 - `switchShipOrientation(ship)`: Switches the orientation of a ship, if the switch results in an invalid placement, moves the ship to a close valid position by calling `moveToClosestValidPosition`